learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 - `Sex`: Female, Male.

-We've imported the data for you and have also converted the data set using `dmatrices`.
-Look at the final data structure! `dmatrices` is used very often for preprocessing data with continuous and categorical predictors.
+Simply run the code below to import and preview the dataset.
+Be sure to note the data type produced by`dmatrices`. `dmatrices` is often used for preprocessing data with continuous and categorical predictors.

 ```python